skkirtonia/loading-state-generator/README.md

 [3, 2, 1], [2, 3, 1], [3, 1, 2], [2, 1, 3], [1, 3, 2], [1, 2, 3],
 ```
 ### Example 2: With one single car constraint
-Changing the loaidng cost in the above code:
+Changing the loading cost in the above code:
 ```python
 single_car, pairwise, double_slot = [("T3", 1)], [], []
 ```
-Output: Since automobile 3 is of T3, its not assigned to the first slot.
+Output: Since automobile 3 is of T3, it's not assigned to the first slot.
 ```python
 [2, 3, 1], [1, 3, 2], [1, 2, 3], [2, 1, 3],
 ```